andris9/n3/README.md

 NB
 --

 Any help getting **STLS** running would be greatly appreciated!
 Currenlty I have no clue how to achieve this.
+Shouldn't be very hard, I just don't know much about secure connections.